 A proud centenarian, Mrs. Astor maintained her own dignity with beloved dresses, art, and distinguished company.
 But as she accumulated birthday celebrations, it became apparent to those around her that her health was rapidly deteriorating.

 Her son, Anthony Marshall, was guarding a secret.
 Throughout her 90s Mrs. Astor’s behavior grew erratic and irregular: she would get lost on her own properties, she lashed out at longtime assistants.
 Friends who visited her said that she would repeat herself and would get confused often.
 Her staff was worried about her.
 In the year 2000, just months before her 100th birthday, she reluctantly agreed to see a neurologist with Anthony where she received her painful diagnosis: Alzheimer’s disease.

 As her disease progressed, her relationships suffered.
 She tried to maintain her social life but had nurses accompany her on all outings.
 Over a four-year period, nurses filled up 30 notebooks that portrayed Mrs. Astor as a woman in despair.
 Anthony’s presence in her life was constant, and Mrs. Astor’s staff said that he often made her unhappy.

-Phillip Marshall, Anthony’s son and Mrs. Astor’s grandson, took notice of his father’s harsh attitude towards his grandmother, ultimately discovering a pattern of neglect and financial abuse.
+Philip Marshall, Anthony’s son and Mrs. Astor’s grandson, took notice of his father’s harsh attitude towards his grandmother, ultimately discovering a pattern of neglect and financial abuse.
 He became the central figure in protecting and preserving Mrs. Astor’s dignity at the end of her life.
 His painful experience would transform him into a passionate advocate for elder justice.